EWI Singapore was officially registered with the Singapore Registry of Societies on 19 May 2019.

 I am very pleased to announce that Expert Witness Institute Singapore has been formally registered as a society with effect from 19 May 2019.

 In the coming months, the inaugural committee plans to launch a recruitment drive for membership and we hope that many of you will join EWI Singapore.
-Also, we have begun planning for a Conference to be held in October 2019.
-So, please look out for the details soon.
+Also, we will be holding our Inaugural Conference on EXPERT EVIDENCE IN THE ASIA PACIFIC REGION on 15 October 2019.

 Now that EWI Singapore has been established as a branch of EWI London, I am excited that we will be able to be the agency that will add the last piece to Singapore’s offering of dispute resolution services.